HeleJ/quiz-game-about-Estonia/README.md

 ![quiz-box](documentation/quiz-box-rightAns-image.png)

-* Quiz box page middle part consists question and selection of answers.
+* Quiz box page middle part consists of a question and selection of answers.

-* If the player selected option is correct (right), then selected option color, background color changed to green and there is also shown the tick icon to inform the user that the selected answer is correct.
+* If the player selected option is correct (right), then selected option color, background color changes to green and there is also shown the tick icon to inform the user that the selected answer is correct.

 * If the player doesn't select an option between 20 to 0 sec, the timer will be stopped once it comes in 0 and the correct option of that question will be automatically selected.

 ![quiz-box](documentation/quiz-box-wrongAns-image.png)

-* If the player selects an option that is incorrect (wrong), the selected option color, background color changed to red and there is shown the cross icon to inform the user that the selected option is incorrect.
+* If the player selects an incorrect option (wrong), the selected option color, background color changes to red and there is shown the cross icon to inform the user that the selected option is incorrect.

 * The correct option will be automatically selected and shown.

 ![quiz-box](documentation/quiz-box-footer.png)

-* Left side is question counter and right side is "Next clic" button to show you next question.
+* Left side is the question counter and the right side is the "Next click" button to show you the next question.

 * There is a total of five questions on this Quiz.